Plantage Kerklaan 61A, 1018 CX Amsterdam +01131 (0) 20 620 2535 https://www.verzetsmuseum.org

 Plus d'infosRégion

 As in the rest of the country, the Scottish capital received virtually no Jews until the 18th century.
 We find the administrative trace of a request for installation by a certain David Brown in 1691.
-The first request for the purchase of a tomb by a Jew was that of Herman Lyon, a dentist from Germany who settled in in the city in 1788.
-About 20 families founded a Jewish community in Edinburgh ...
+The first request for the purchase of a tomb by a Jew was that of Herman Lyon, a dentist from Germany who settled in the city in 1788.
+About 20 families founded a Jewish community in Edinburgh in ...

 Plus d'infosSite